NewStrangeWorlds/BeAR/docs_src/sections/retrieval_setup.rst

     of the opacity data can be found in this :ref:`section <sec:opacity_data>`

 | ``Use error inflation prior``
 |  Determines the use of the error inflation.
-This will artifically enlarge the error bars of the
+This will artificially enlarge the error bars of the
   observational data and, thus, will generally make it easier for the retrieval to find a solution.
 The use of the error inflation acknowledges that certain physical or chemical processes are missing from the simple forward model of the retrieval.
 The form of the employed error inflation